The Beige Blues, Colourful, Maximalist, Flamboyant Home

 The Turret Room

 This tiny room off the entry hall is in the cupola (turret room).
 The star attraction is the giant red leather and black gloss throne, which previously sat in my Southern California law office.
-Of course, that office was 400 square feet and this one is barely 9 x 9, but we discovered that large scale furniture in a small room works if the colors are right.
+Of course, that office was 400 square feet and this one is barely 9 x 9, but we discovered that large scale furniture in a small room works if the colours are right.
 Because the walls here are black, they recede, and because the walls recede, we can get away with big statement pieces in a small space.

 The Parlour/Dining Room

-The color-crazed dining table belonged to my great, great grandparents.
+The colour-crazed dining table belonged to my great, great grandparents.
 Much to my mother’s horror, I’ve painted it no less than five times.
 I even painted the toenails on the lion’s feet with sparkly red glitter varnish.
 The two large, dreamy paintings over the banquette are by Stanaslav Sugintas (with the semi-nude lady on the zebra being the BIGGEST CROWDPLEASER IN THE HOUSE).

 The Powder Room

 In connection with the kitchen remodel, we also ripped out a very horrible adjacent bathroom with an eye towards turning it into a luxurious powder room.
 The initial plan was to paint the room white and install Carrara marble floors and wainscoting.
-However, the walls and ceiling were in pitiful condition and we wanted a shortcut solution, which included covering the walls with paneling and the ceiling with gold tin.
+However, the walls and ceiling were in pitiful condition and we wanted a shortcut solution, which included covering the walls with panelling and the ceiling with gold tin.
 We painted the walls Timeless Ruby (Behr) with contrasting black and metallic gold on the trim and door.

 Now the room feels like a pre-Bolshevik Russian jewel box and we love it.